How to value our natural assets

 How we report on all fronts of nature-related activity is now being recognised as a critical component in helping to reverse environment decline, and in future, is expected to become a mandatory requirement for businesses globally.

-But how companies track and measure its impact on nature is challenging as standard measurements are complex.
+But how companies track and measure its impacts and dependencies on nature is challenging as standard measurements are complex.

 Measuring, assessing and reporting nature